storj/storj/docs/blueprints/satellite-billing-system.md

 ```

 # Customer setup
-Every satellite user has a corresponding customer entity on stripe which holds credit cards, balance which reflects the ammount of STORJ tokens, and is used for invoicing.
+Every satellite user has a corresponding customer entity on stripe which holds credit cards, balance which reflects the amount of STORJ tokens, and is used for invoicing.
 Every time a user visits billing page on the satellite UI we try to create a customer for him if one doesn't exists.
 ```go
 // Setup creates a payment account for the user.
 // If account is already set up it will return nil.